dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

     retfq
 ```

 In the above example we take advantage of the `call` instruction pushing the return address onto the stack before jumping.
 To reload `%cs` we'll need an address to jump to, so we'll use the saved address on the stack.
-We need to place the selector we want to load into `%cs` onto the stack *before* the return address though, so we'll briefly store it in `%rdi`, push our example code selector (0x8 in this - yours may differ), then push the return address back onto the stack.
+We need to place the selector we want to load into `%cs` onto the stack *before* the return address though, so we'll briefly store it in `%rdi`, push our example code selector (0x8 in this - the implementation may differ), then push the return address back onto the stack.

 We use `retfq` instead of `ret` because we want to do a *far* return, and we want to use the 64-bit (quadword) version of the instructio.
 Some assemblers have different syntax for this instruction, and it may be called `lretq`.